Amended 6/26/20 3:15AM

 Strada’s analyst, KPI Ninja, recently acknowledged Milliman’s May 2020 report as a breakthrough in the application of risk adjustment to DPC.
 In doing that, KPI Ninja tacitly confessed their own failure to work out how to reflect risk in assessing DPC for its string of older reports.

 To date, as far as I can tell, not one of KPI Ninja’s published case studies has used risk-adjusted data.
 If risk adjustment was something that Milliman invented barely yesterday, it might be understandable how KPI Ninja’s “data-analytics” team had never used it.
-But CMS has been doing risk adjustment since the year 2000.
+But risk adjustment has been around for decades.
 It’s significantly older than Direct Primary Care.

 KPI Ninja should take this opportunity to revisit its Strada-Burton study, and apply risk adjustment to the results.
 Same for its Palmetto study and for its recently publicized, but risk-adjustment-free study, for DirectAccessMD.
 Or this one about Nextera.